_______________

 dimensional" eye spots that are partially shaded dorsally by white

-pigment (in all three animals) hint at a relatively complex use of
+pigment (in all four animals) hint at a relatively complex use of

 visual cues by this species.
 The unusually strong positive phototaxis